richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 HINT:  Use DROP ...
 CASCADE to drop the dependent objects too.
 ```

 Here, we can see when we use DROP...
-CASCADE, the reference is removed from the profile table... (but we still have to DROP the profile table)
+CASCADE, the reference is removed from the profile table... (but we still have to manually DROP the profile table)

 ```
 DROP TABLE site_user